 Nature provides us with everything we need in order to survive and there are a few wild plants that are commonly used as first aid.
-These wild healing plants are well-known for their healing properties and those living off the grid have been using them for years.
+These wild healing plants are well-known for their healing properties.
+Those living off the grid have been using them for years.

-If you get stranded in the wild or if you plan to live off-grid you should learn how to find the following wild healing plants as you could use them until professional medical help would be available.
-Some of these wild healing plants are already available in your garden or living area and most people see them only as invasive weeds, without having a clue about their healing benefits.
+If you get stranded in the wild or if you plan to live off-grid learn how to find the following wild healing plants.
+You could use them until professional medical help would be available.
+Some of these wild healing plants are already available in your garden or living area.
+Most people see them only as invasive weeds, without having a clue about their healing benefits.

 6 wild healing plants to forage:

 This plant is has been used for centuries across North American and Europe and it is widely spread across the country (BONAP map here).
 Nettles are known to treat: allergies, anemia, arthritis, bronchitis, burns and scalds, fatigue, internal bleeding, kidney stones, parasites, poor circulation, pre-menstrual syndrome, urinary tract infections, and more.
 Because of its many nutrients, stinging nettle is traditionally used as a spring tonic.
 It is a slow-acting nutritive herb that gently cleanses the body of metabolic wastes.
 As a diuretic, stinging nettle increases the secretion and flow of urine.
 This makes it invaluable in cases of fluid retention and bladder infections.
 It is also anti-lithic, breaking down stones in the kidneys and gravel in the bladder.
 When it comes to wild healing plants, stinging nettle stands out due to its many uses.